SaaS Security Data Breach

 As we mentioned earlier, data security has to be a shared responsibility between the enterprise and the cloud service provider.
 But many-a-times, the client extends the web-based apps through the cloud services, which could threaten the entire cloud database.
 When enterprises utilize cloud services without keeping the service providers in the loop, they create risks to the cloud’s whole lot of data.
 It is always better than the service providers to understand each application of their client, resulting in decreased cloud security risks.
 Also, training on the client application will lead to a better partnership between the service provider and the enterprise and help them understand each other’s requirements and business needs.

 When any enterprise builds its infrastructure, they certainly hire new employees.
 Training programs are essential for new employees hired because they need to know about the possible cybersecurity threats and how they can be overcome by following some routine practices.
 It helps them to be vigilant and allows the enterprise to speed up its cloud security protocols.

-Weak passwords and reusing it across all applications are the common mistakes the employees make when logging on to their platforms.
+Weak passwords and reusing them across all applications are the common mistakes the employees make when logging on to their platforms.
 It not only invites trouble for the enterprises but also makes hacking easier for cybercriminals.
 The best option is to diversify the account names and passwords.
 Employees should be encouraged to have strong passwords like passphrases, and the accounts should be unique.
 Get the employees to change their passwords every 30-90 days for better security and safeguarding the enterprise’s crucial data.